anindya2306/Neural_Style_Transfer/README.md

 #### Overview
 "Neural Style Transfer" is a Jupyter notebook that demonstrates the application of Neural Style Transfer (NST), a fascinating technique in the field of deep learning.
 NST blends the content of one image with the style of another using Convolutional Neural Networks (CNNs).
 This process creates a unique, synthesized image that retains the content of the target image but mimics the artistic style of the source image.

-#### Prerequisites
-To run the notebook effectively, you will need:
-- Python 3.6 or higher
-- TensorFlow 2.x
-- Keras (usually comes with TensorFlow)
-- NumPy
-- Matplotlib
-- PIL (Python Imaging Library)

 #### Setup
 1. **Install Python**: Make sure Python 3.6 or higher is installed on your system.
 If not, download and install it from [python.org](https://www.python.org/downloads/).